The best-laid technology life-cycle plans of the IT manager can be disrupted when a vendor declares a product End of

 The rational decision may still be to accept the proposed EoL date or it may be that you can safely and economically prolong the life of the existing platform for a year or more with the support of an expert service provider.
 You need to establish the relative costs and benefits that can be achieved by either sweating your existing assets or migrating to a replacement system.
 Essentially you are trying to calculate an optimum EoL date rather than accepting the one that is being imposed on you.
 Then it is a question of what to move to next.
-There is going to be a transitional phase for any mission critical technology migration.
+There is going to be a transitional stage for any mission critical technology migration.
 It’s your job to minimize the disruption and lifetime costs while ensuring that your eventual choice of vendor provides the best outcome for all internal and external stakeholders in terms of process and technology integration, dependability, compliance, security and user experience.

 Your existing vendor should be included in your marketplace review.
 However, in recent experience, JP Reis consultants have noticed that the disruption involved in moving to a new system is not generally mitigated by staying with the incumbent supplier, so don’t buy into that line unless there is strong evidence to back it up.
 Deciding how to provide the best flexible, scalable solution requires a consideration of pure software deployments, the use case for desktop hardware and SaaS alternatives.
 It may be that a hybrid solution will serve your business unit best and having a wider market visibility will allow you to drive a better deal from all relevant vendors.

 This blog is not an attack on technology vendors.
 Some provide excellent customer service and their new product releases are genuinely in the best interests of clients.
 If every IT manager could take an objective, fully informed decision on whether to extend the life of an officially obsolete application and what to eventually replace it with, some of them would defensibly do exactly what their incumbent vendor suggested.
 I just want to see due diligence take place in order that the best decisions are made without the vendors dictating terms.